forestdb/forestdb.org/models/numbergame.md

 Can you explain the model's inference for the observed sequence [2, 8]?
 *Hint:* How many numbers are powers of 2 and how many numbers are multiples of 2?
-What is the conditional probability of [2, 8] given each of the concepts?
+What is the conditional probability of [2, 4, 8] given each of the concepts?
-What if your friend was giving you three examples instead of 2, and she happend to pick [2, 4, 8]?

 This is called the "size principle": your friend could have been thinking of "multiples of 2" or "powers of 2", since both concepts are consistent with [2, 8].
 But if your friend had been thinking of "multiples of 2", there are a lot more sequences she *could have chosen* than if she was thinking of "powers of 2". <!--The probability that she stumbles upon a sequence that happens to be full of powers of 3 when she was thinking of "multiples of 3" is a *lot* lower than the probability that she picks a "powers of 3" sequence that happens to be full of multiples of 3. -->